lubuntu-team/manual/source/D/upgrading.rst

   sudo do-release-upgrade -d

-To upgrade to the development release graphcially
+To upgrade to the development release graphically

 .. code::